josephgalloway321/camera_positioning_system/README.md

 | [Right Angle USB-C Adapter](https://www.amazon.com/dp/B0B77CJD7T?psc=1&ref=ppx_yo2ov_dt_b_product_details) | $ 9 | 1 |
 | [Vise Clamps](https://www.amazon.com/dp/B08PYFQ89M?psc=1&ref=ppx_yo2ov_dt_b_product_details) | $ 31 | 1 |

 *Note: The links provided are only suggestions.
 They are not the only options for purchasing these specific products.
 I do not have any affiliation with the companies selling these products.
-The prices shown now may not be up to date.*
+The prices shown now may not be up to date.*<br>
 *Note: The vise clamps were only used to temporarily mount the servos.
 It's not necessary for operation if the user can mount them a different way.*
 <br><br>